Foods That Can Cause Inflammation

-Note on the photo: For those with arthritis or other chronic inflammatory illness eating raw green peppers could cause a reaction.
-They are a member of the nightshade family of plants and a high risk food for people with sensitivities.
+For those with arthritis or other chronic inflammatory illness eating nightshade plants can cause a sensitivity or flare.
+Foods such as tomato, white potato, eggplant, green yellow and red pepper, as well as goji berries are all members of the nightshade family of plants and high risk food for people with sensitivities.

 There is no debating the fact that there are foods which can cause our body serious harm and there are foods which can help us to heal from ill health.